Amelia Earhart Receives a Floral Tribute at Southampton, June 19, 1928

 Summary

-When Amelia Earhart, Wilmer Stultz, and Louis Gordon left Newfoundland on their transatlantic flight, their intended destination was Southampton, England.
-Instead, they landed at Burry Port, Wales, some 134 miles away.
+When Amelia Earhart, Wilmer Stultz and Louis Gordon left Newfoundland on their transatlantic flight in June 1928, their intended destination was Southampton, England.
+Instead, they landed at Burry Port, Wales, 135 miles away.
 It didn't matter.
-After a night's rest, the three flew on to Southampton for pre-arranged ceremonies.
-They were greeted by cheering crowds, proud dignitaries, and inquisitive reporters.
+After a night's rest, they flew on to Southampton for pre-arranged ceremonies.
+They were greeted by cheering crowds, proud dignitaries and inquisitive reporters.

-When Amelia Earhart, Wilmer Stultz, and Louis Gordon left Newfoundland on their transatlantic flight, their intended destination was Southampton, England.
-Instead, they landed at Burry Port, Wales, some 134 miles away.
+When Amelia Earhart, Wilmer Stultz and Louis Gordon left Newfoundland on their transatlantic flight in June 1928, their intended destination was Southampton, England.
+Instead, they landed at Burry Port, Wales, 135 miles away.
 It didn't matter.
-After a night's rest, the three flew on to Southampton for pre-arranged ceremonies.
-They were greeted by cheering crowds, proud dignitaries, and inquisitive reporters.
+After a night's rest, they flew on to Southampton for pre-arranged ceremonies.
+They were greeted by cheering crowds, proud dignitaries and inquisitive reporters.

 Artifact